 Table 10: Hit Rate of 2Q algorithm with different values of Kin and Kout parameters on glimpse workload.

+[Could you see whether there is one setting for Kin/Kout for all workloads that worked well?]

 6.2 CLOCK-Pro

 CLOCK-Pro adapts to the different workloads and doesn’t require predetermined parameters [5].
+[What about its cold time?]

 Conclusion

-It would be difficult to compare these two algorithms and conclude one algorithm as better than other, as results varied for different access patterns and workloads.
-There was no clear winner in our experiments.
-However, we would like to stress on the point that 2Q algorithm is not at all a bad choice for database buffer management and is at least comparable with CLOCK-PRO algorithm.
+CLOCK-Pro and 2Q give comparable performance in all cases of interest.
+The differences are rarely more than 1 or 2%.
+Based on these experiments, we would recommend the use of whichever algorithm is easier to implement.

 Acknowledgements